adamboutcher/zfs-quota/README.md

 ## About

-This reposistory is split out from work contain in [aboutcher/GridScripts](https://github.com/adamboutcher/Grid-Scripts) which is work for the [IPPP](https://www.ippp.dur.ac.uk) at [Durham University](https://www.dur.ac.uk).
+This reposistory is based on work mentioned on my [blog](https://aboutcher.co.uk/2017/06/linux-zfs-quotas-hacked-solution/) and is split out from work contained in [aboutcher/GridScripts](https://github.com/adamboutcher/Grid-Scripts) which is work for the [IPPP](https://www.ippp.dur.ac.uk) at [Durham University](https://www.dur.ac.uk).

 All code contained is Copyright myself (Adam Boutcher) and/or the IPPP unless otherwise stated in the header of the file.
 They are provided free for use but include no liability or warrenty; more or less the GPLv3.